 RAM's ESG specialists follow an advanced research process to avoid unwanted biases and apply a multi-data provider approach to identify reliable sources of information and mitigate methodological biases.
-With time, a custom ESG database has been built, comprising
+With time, a custom ESG database has been built, comprising historical data and live feed for an all cap, global universe (10K+ companies).
+It covers both Structured (numerical) and Unstructured Data (text).

-RAM is leveraging on its data expertise to identify, test and integrate multiple ESG datasets from various data sources, including third party analysts (MSCI ESG Research, S&P Global Trucost), NGOs (CDP), ESG NewsFlow (StreetAccount), governmental data (Worldbank) as well as company financial and non-financial reports.
+RAM is leveraging on its data expertise to identify, test and integrate multiple ESG datasets from various data sources, including third party analysts (MSCI ESG Research, S&P Global

+Trucost), NGOs (CDP), ESG NewsFlow (StreetAccount), governmental data (Worldbank) as well as company financial and non-financial reports.